 1. Do you use a recognized third-party custodian to hold your clients’ assets?

-A third-party custodian such as such as Schwab or TD Ameritrade offers an extra layer of accountability and oversight.
+A third-party custodian such as Schwab or TD Ameritrade offers an extra layer of accountability and oversight.
 The safeguards and monitoring of advisor and custodian work mutually.
 The custodian sends you their own set of statements, a way for you to double-check what your financial advisor is telling you.
 Being defrauded is much less likely when you are receiving independent statements.

 2. Is there a good chance my investments will lose money?